vabe0003/ECE4078_Lab_2025_H2/image_to_map_generator/README.md

 | arena_size        | Size of the arena in [m].
 Change this if you are using your own custom arena                                                                                          |

 It is recommended to keep the default values for the remaining parameters in the yaml file.
 However, you may change them if you wish to do so.

+[NEW] we however you do change the arena size value.
+Please ask TAs for this value.
+If this value is updated we will announce this

 ### Reference map